 An Equerry was tasked with the honour of laying a wreath on behalf of the Duke of Edinburgh at the Cenotaph on Sunday during the remembrance commemorations.

-The 98–year-old Prince was absent from this year’s Armistice Day commemorations, so instead had a wreath placed in lieu.
+The 97-year-old Prince was absent from this year’s Armistice Day commemorations, so instead had a wreath placed in lieu.

-Captain James Aubrey placed the wreath at the base of the Cenotaph before saluting the monument on the Duke’s behalf.
+Captain Catherine Coulthard of the Intelligence Corps was tasked with the honour as she placed the wreath at the base of the Cenotaph before saluting the monument.

 Prince Philip has laid a wreath at the base of the cenotaph during most years, however, due to his and The Queen’s advancing ages, changes were put in place at the 2017 ceremony.